 1. Unfamiliar people on the street

-Burglars will often case several homes at the same time.
-It doesn’t take long for a criminal to get a good idea of which homes have people coming and going, when homes are empty, and which homes have a security system in place.
+Burglars often case several homes at the same time, especially if they’re on a single street.
+They learn very quickly which homes have people coming and going, which are empty, and which have security systems.

-Take the license plate of any unfamiliar car that’s parked in such a way.
-If something does go awry, you will have useful evidence to show the police.
+Write down the license plate of any unfamiliar cars, whether they’re in a parking spot or not.
+If something goes awry, you’ll have useful evidence for law enforcement.

 4. New social media followers

 Technology has helped burglars innovate, and thanks to social media, they don’t always need to physically visit a house to know when it’s empty.
-Many people freely post public information on social media, broadcasting to the world where they are, who they are with, and by extension when their home is empty.
+People often post their whereabouts on social media, broadcasting to the world where they are, who they’re with, and by extension, when their home is empty.

-Avoid posting such private information on social media or other websites.
+Avoid posting private information on social media or other websites.
 It may be tempting to tag locations in your photos.
-But consider this Bureau of Justice Statistics Special Report stated that at least 65% of household burglaries are committed by someone the victim knows.
-So, you’re statistically more likely to be burglarized by one of your Facebook friends than a random stranger!
+But consider this Bureau of Justice Statistics Special Report, which states that at least 65% of household burglaries are committed by someone the victim knows.

 Particularly bold thieves will take a direct approach of going door-to-door, often under the guise of performing a survey.
-They can canvass an entire neighborhood, getting vital information on who lives in each home, and their comings and goings.
+They’ll canvas an entire neighborhood, getting vital information on who lives in each home, and their comings and goings.

-Furthermore, this door-to-door scam is also a very useful way for burglars to view what’s in each home.
-They can see all your valuables, whether you have a guard dog, and all manner of other useful information that they can use to decide whether your home is worth burglarizing.
+This door-to-door scam is also a very useful way for burglars to view what’s in each home.
+From the doorway, they can see all of your valuables, whether you have a guard dog, and collect other helpful information that lets them know whether breaking and entering is worth it.

 6. Strangers taking pictures

-A visitor to your home that is experiencing an emergency is hard to turn away.
-Even if they say their car has broken down, they desperately need to use the bathroom, or they’re having a medical emergency, it’s sensible to be skeptical at first.
+Someone who arrives at your house and claims to have an emergency is hard to turn away.
+They may say that their car has broken down, they desperately need to use the bathroom, or they’re having a medical emergency.
+Remember: it’s sensible to be skeptical.

-If you’re not comfortable with a stranger entering your home, you should simply refuse them entry.
-Advise them that you can help by making a call to the police or by arranging a tow truck on their behalf.
-Someone with a real need will agree to this immediately, whereas a burglar simply looking to case your home won’t.
-If they become pushy or aggressive, it’s time to call the authorities.
+Not comfortable with a stranger entering your home?
+Simply refuse them entry.
+Let them know you can help by making a call or arranging a tow truck on their behalf.
+Someone with a real need will agree to this, whereas a burglar looking to case your home won’t.
+If they become pushy or aggressive, call the authorities immediately.

-If you have received such calls, a home security system like Cove can help put your mind at rest when you’re faced with frequent hang-ups.
-Along with its wide range of home security equipment options, Cove has 24/7 monitoring, and you can have a two-way conversation with live agents through the system’s touch panels as soon as you feel uneasy.
+A home security system like Cove can help put your mind at rest when you’re faced with frequent hang-ups.
+Along with its wide range of home security equipment options, Cove comes with 24/7 monitoring.
+You can also have a two-way conversation with live agents through the system’s touch panels, as soon as you feel uneasy.

 9. Service workers

-If such a service worker turns up unannounced, it’s best to be polite, ask for their details, and say you must reschedule because the company hasn’t previously informed you of their visit.
-You can then phone the company they say they are from.
-Of course, when you call your provider and they have no record of the visitor, there’s a strong chance that the caller was instead a burglar looking to gain access to your home.
+If a supposed technician turns up unannounced, ask for their details and tell them you’ll need to reschedule as the company hasn’t informed you of their visit.
+Burglars will most likely flee pretty fast.
+If you do call your provider and they have no record of a visitor, there’s a strong chance that the person who arrived at your door was looking to gain access to your home.
 Be sure to alert your neighborhood watch or the local authorities so that they can warn others.

 10. Mild vandalism

-Shortly before a burglary, criminals may perform some mild vandalism on the home to test the response.
-A rock through a side window may initially be discounted as the work of teenage vandals, but it might have been thrown to test whether your home has a home security system and how you react.
-Will the police be called quickly?
-Will a neighbor be roused?
-Or will the window remain unfixed for days?
+Before a burglary, criminals may perform a mild act of vandalism to test how you respond.
+A rock through a side window could be the work of teenagers, but it may also have been thrown to test whether your home has a security system and how you react.

 Exterior lights are often a target, too.
-Burglars may unscrew or break lightbulbs during the day, so when they come to your door at night with the intention of robbing you, they can do so in darkness.
+Burglars may unscrew or break lightbulbs during the day, so when they come to your door at night with the intention of robbing you, they can do it in darkness.
 If you spot breakages, holes in a fence or something that isn’t at it should be, take note.
 They could be a sign of an imminent break-in attempt on your home.

-According to a University of North Carolina study, only around 12% of burglaries are premeditated.
+A University of North Carolina study stated that only around 12% of burglaries are premeditated.
 But for those premeditated cases, thieves often like to scope out a street to decide which houses are the safest for them to break into and which don't have a security system in place.